mlhartme/stool/README.md

 name and context when you create the stage, neither can be changed later.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it, `sc publish` upgrades it.
+Stage variables are Helm release values (or Helm release variables, as they occasionally class it).
 It's safe to use `helm uninstall` instead of `sc delete`.

 ### Stage classes